-California Bureau of Real Estate Issues New 2016 Operating Cost Manual
+California Department of Real Estate Issues New 2016 Operating Cost Manual

-The California Bureau of Real Estate (BRE) recently issued an updated version of their Operating Cost Manual for Homeowners Associations to their website.
+The California Department of Real Estate (DRE) recently issued an updated version of their Operating Cost Manual for Homeowners Associations to their website.
 This recently revised version will go into effect in April 2016.
-The last time the BRE issued a revised version of their Operating Cost Manual was in 2007.
+The last time the DRE issued a revised version of their Operating Cost Manual was in 2007.

 The Operating Cost Manual is designed as a guideline to assist developers, homeowners associations, and management firms of common interest developments in budget preparation.
 The Operating Cost Manual provides benchmark operational costs and reserve requirements for the long-term repair, replacement and/or restoration of all the components intended to be included in new residential developments.

 Since it has been nearly ten years since the Operating Cost Manual has been updated, many of the required cost minimums have increased.
 As a result, some associations will see an overall increase to the DRE budget as well as an increase to the estimated monthly assessment dues.